 98% of Avila First-Year Students Received Scholarships or Financial Aid Last Year

-Securing resources to fund your education is necessary for most students and families.
-But most families have never dealt with the Federal Government, Department of Education, outside scholarships, work-study, and the like.
+Finding funds to pay for your education is necessary for most students and families.
+Most of these funds come from the Federal and State governments.
+If you’re like most families, you’ve rarely dealt with the Federal Government, Department of Education, outside scholarships, work-study, and the like.
 Don’t worry.
 We’re here to help.
-Avila University aims to provide education, guidance, and support to all students, and their families, throughout the financial aid process.
+We’ll provide guidance and support to you and your families, throughout the process.

 The 2021-2022 Free Application for Federal Student Aid (FAFSA) opened on October 1, 2020.
 To file you will use your 2019 tax information and you should NOT update it with 2020 information.
 For more information on the changes or to apply visit the Federal Student Aid website.